 • Causal inference, stochastic process, and probabilistic models.

-• Complex systems theory (particularly nonlinear dynamics $\&$ network theory).
+• Complex systems theory (particularly nonlinear dynamics and network theory).

 • Specific Scientific Topics